Understanding Co-Payment in Health Insurance

-If you’re wondering what copayment in health insurance is, let us try to decipher its meaning.
+If you’re wondering what is co-payment in health insurance, let us try to decipher its meaning.
 Co-pay or co-payment in health insurance is a unique facility insurance companies offer.
 In a medical emergency, the insurer pays a fixed or pre-decided percentage of the claim amount while the policyholder pays the remaining.

 The insurance company decides the percentage of co-payment at the time of policy purchase.
 The policy documents mention the same, so you can check the applicable co-payment before buying health insurance.